 Diluted earnings per share reflect the potential dilution that could occur if securities or other contracts to issue ordinary shares were exercised or converted into ordinary shares.
-The Group had convertible redeemable preferred shares, share options and convertible bonds which could potentially dilute basic earnings per ordinary share in the future.
-To calculate the number of shares for diluted earnings per ordinary share, the effect of the convertible redeemable preferred shares and convertible bonds are computed using the as-if-converted method and the effect of the ordinary shares issuable upon the exercise of outstanding share options is computed using the treasury stock method.
+The Group had share options and non-vested restricted share units which could potentially dilute basic earnings per ordinary share in the future.
+To calculate the number of shares for diluted earnings per ordinary share, the effect of the ordinary shares issuable upon the exercise of outstanding share options and non-vested restricted share units is computed using the treasury stock method.